SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 Extension applications have the following characteristics:
 * Implement business logic and/or data processing in Java Web container hosted on the platform
-* Consume SAP Cloud for Customer data using OData or SOAP APIs
+* Consume SAP Cloud for Customer data using OData APIs
 * Provide back-end services for UI or SAP Cloud for Customer consumption
 * Can host secure and rich user interface, that can be either embedded or standalone